VISHNUMK50/inventory-app/updates&bugs.md

 - 18/04/24 old qty shown on product search (not updated instantly)
 - 18/04/24 name sugestion not stored.
 - 18/04/24 pdf geration on checkout not working
-- 17/04/24 data not shown in inventory table
 - 17/04/24 check datasheet